Zuul86/personalsite/src/pages/2018-02-19-gatsby-static-site/index.md

 ## Conclusion

-As you can see Gatsby + Netlify is a terrific way to get you blog up and running.
-Next I'd like to implement a tagging system for organization.
-GraphQL will be a great way for me to create a tag component.
-I'll do that once I get a couple posts under my belt.
+As you can see Gatsby + Netlify is a terrific way to get your blog up and running.
 Gatsby is a rich extendable static site generator.
 It's not only good for creating blogs but for creating any site rich with content.

-If your users aren't comfortable creating their content with markdown, they can continue to use the tools they are familiar with.
+Users can continue creating content with familiar tools.
 Just choose the source and transform plugins that fit, or develop one yourself.

+Next, I'd like to implement a tagging system for organization.
+GraphQL will be a perfect fit to create a tag component.
+I'll do that once I get a couple posts under my belt.
+Now go build yourself a website!